apache/incubator-retired-edgent-samples/README.md

                      conditional stream tracing.
 </pre>

-Other samples are provided but have not yet been fully documented.
+Other samples are provided but have not yet been noted above.
 Feel free to explore.

+# Licensing

+Apache Edgent samples are released under the Apache License Version 2.0.

+Apache Edgent is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Incubator PMC.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.